-- 2. Valve operation (gate and globe valves) - 2.1 Clockwise operation of handwheel closes the valve and counterclockwise operation of handwheel opens the valve as indicated on the handwheel arrow. - 2.2 Handwheel operating torques are different by the valve types and the valve opening degrees. - 2.3 Turn the handwheel of gate valve to the open direction by about 90 ° after reaching fully close position to remove thermal stress to the pipes, which makes the valve reopening easier and smoother.
+- 2. Valve operation (gate and globe valves) - 2.1 Clockwise operation of handwheel closes the valve and counterclockwise operation of handwheel opens the valve as indicated on the handwheel arrow. - 2.2 Handwheel operating torques are different depending on the valve types and the valve opening degrees. - 2.3 Turn the handwheel of gate valve to the open direction by about 90 ° after reaching fully close position to remove thermal stress of the pipes and to make the valve reopening easier and smoother.